egrigorian/egrigorian/README.md

 - 👋 Hi, I’m Eugenia!
-- 👀 I’m interested in everything data analysis!
-- 🌱 I’m currently learning Python and SQL to automate and make my data analysis projects more efficient.
-- ⚡ Fun fact: I'm currently a middle school mathematics teacher with an additional passion for dance!
-I grew up in the world of competition dance and continue to teach it to my middle schoolers in our musicals.
+Welcome to my Data Analysis Portfolio!
+- 👀 As a former math teacher turned data analyst, I specialize in conducting extensive analysis on various datasets and effectively communicating my findings to drive informed decision-making.
+- 🌱 This repository serves as a showcase of my projects and skills in data analysis using tools such as Excel, Google Sheets, SQL, R, and Tableau.